James Wilkinson: Later view

-Some 65 years after the general's misdeeds, then-Governor of New York, Theodore Roosevelt, condemned him in print: "In all our history, there is no more despicable character."
-Historian Robert Leckie characterized him as "a general who never won a battle or lost a court-martial", while Frederick Jackson Turner called Wilkinson "the most consummate artist in treason that the nation ever possessed".
-George Rogers Clark biographer Temple Bodley said of Wilkinson, "He had considerable military talent, but used it only for his own gain."
+Some 65 years after the general's misdeeds, the then-governor of New York, Theodore Roosevelt, condemned him in print: "In all our history, there is no more despicable character."
+The historian Robert Leckie characterized him as "a general who never won a battle or lost a court-martial", and Frederick Jackson Turner called Wilkinson "the most consummate artist in treason that the nation ever possessed".
+George Rogers Clark's biographer Temple Bodley said of Wilkinson, "He had considerable military talent, but used it only for his own gain."
+It has been speculated but never proven that Wilkinson had Anthony Wayne assassinated by poison.
+Wilkinson is documented secretly undermining him throughout his later career, benefited from his death, and would replace him as commander after his death.